 With the global job market becoming increasingly competitive, it’s important to be open and prepared to offer video and webcam interviews as a way of speeding up the recruitment process.

 While technology is important in recruitment, it cannot entirely replace human contact.
 Technology will continue to allow for quick and inexpensive recruiting via applicant tracking, screening, evaluation, and communication.
 You may capitalize on technology to your advantage, but keep in mind that there’s a difference between a candidate file or number and the person behind the screen – not just another candidate file or number.

 We’ve seen how much technology has evolved in the past decade, can you imagine how much faster the changes would be in the next decade?

 Moving forward technology is predicted to play a bigger role in recruitment and can also be leveraged to help with building relationships with talent pools.

-Has technology already greatly impacted the way you recruit?
+Has technology already significantly impacted the way you recruit?
 How?
-Share your tips with us and our other readers.
+Share your tips with our other readers and us.